 What are your favorite tips for storing Christmas decorations?

 Don’t miss a post!
-Get this blog delivered by email every time I post.
+Subscribe to my newsletter.
 Subscribe via email here

 You may also be interested in: How to store your fake Christmas tree